Last updated: 2022-08-03

 Is beautiful that so many people are helping and contributing to the society.

-I want to provide my humble experience on working remotely, so you avoid going bananas.
+I want to provide my humble experience on working remotely, from many years working remotely, so you avoid going bananas.
 Is very easy get depressed, anxious… So here is my advice.

 - Stick to a routine